 Champagne sunsets, secluded beaches, crocodile-watching at dusk – love has just got to be in the air at these sexy Territory stays.

-Rustic cabins and safari tents perch on white sand dunes, giving way to glorious untouched beaches at Banubanu Wilderness Retreat.
+Rustic cabins and safari tents perch on white sand dunes, giving way to glorious untouched beaches at Banubanu Beach Retreat.
 The setting is the northern tip of far-flung Bremer Island in north-east Arnhem Land.

 Seriously quiet and seriously remote, tiny Bremer Island is inhabited only by a small number of Yolngu people and is accessed via a 15-minute flight from Nhulunbuy.